Factual/smaker/examples/tutorial.md

 A second `--no-dryrun` should indicate that the rule was already ran.

-## Hello World Pt2
+## Hello World Pt2 - Add Wildcards <a name="hello2"></a>

-If you take a look at `examples/hello_world/Snakefile`, you should notice two rules - one of which wasn't executed by the "hello" endpoint.
+If you take a look at `hello_world/Snakefile`, you should notice two rules - one of which was not executed by the "hello" endpoint.

-+ The first rule has an explicit output path.
++ The first rule has an explicit output path (i.e. no wildcards), so snakemake identifies the rule on its own.
-+ We used that direct `Snakefile` as the default, preventing module generalization.
-+ The second rule has a generic wildcard output that snakemake excluded from the DAG due to lack of informatiion.
++ The second rule has a generic wildcard output that snakemake excluded from the DAG due to lack of informatiion

-The "hello_world" endpoint back in the `Smakefile` uses the top-level `Snakefile` as its default.
-That `snakefile` dynamicaly loads modules with an `include` directive, and populates its `all` directive with absolute paths needed for snakemake to generalize the DAG and include all of the rules that use wildcards.
+The "hello_world" endpoint back in the `Smakefile` uses the top-level `Snakefile` as its default, while the "hello" endpoint did not.
+That unique snakefile dynamicaly loads modules with an `include` directive, and populates its `all` directive with absolute paths needed for snakemake to generalize the DAG to include wildcard-dependent rules.
 That generalization requires:

-+ Creating a generic "wildcard specification" (labeled `run_wildcards` in config).
-This is generated based on the parameters passed by the user to an endpoint, and looks something like (refer to snakemake docs for expl):
++ We must create a generic "wildcard specification" (labeled `run_wildcards` in config) specific to the given endpoint/workflow.
+This is generated based on the parameters passed by the user, and looks something like this (refer to snakemake docs for more information about wildcards):
 ```
-{source}/distance{distance}_time{time}_{filter}_{skip_step_b}
+{source}/name{name}_{say_hello}
 ```

-+ Using that wildcard specification properly in rules so that we can combine modules that are unaware of each other's dependencies.
++ Me must use the wildcard specification properly in rules so that modules can be unaware of global wildcards.

-+ Tagging certain outputs with `FINAL` so that we can tell the snakemake DAG builder which rule(s) are the tip of our desired dependency tree.
++ We must tag certain outputs as `FINAL` to help the snakemake DAG builder generate the full list of rule dependencies for every combination of input parameters (i.e. which rule(s) are the tip of our desired dependency trees)

-If you take a look at `examples/hello_world/Snakefile` again, you will notice the usage of the second two points above.
-The second rule uses a wildcard output with the spec injected with `run_wildcards`, and specifies a file that the DAG builder should consider "final".
+If you take a look at `examples/hello_world/Snakefile` again, you will notice the usage of the second two points above in the second "hello_world" rule.

++ The rule uses the wildcard spec in its `output` directive.
++ The rule uses the params directive to specifiy a file that the DAG builder will use to build a dependency tree (after smaker expands it with wildcards).

-Creating the proper wildcard spec just requires the user to  provide the necessary parameters for the wilcards they use.
+Creating the wildcard spec requires the user to provide the necessary parameters for the modules used in an endpoint.
 The `snakerunner/path_gen.py` file contains the logic for spec generation, and the `snakerunner/runner.py` class invokes that logic given the user-provided parameters.
 The "final" files are added in the top-level `Snakefile` class's `all` rule (at which point we can access all sub-`rules` of the workflow).

+All of that information is printed to the console when dry-running an endpoint, so you can see what the snakemake API is running.
+If you forget to set a parameter, snakemake should throw a wildcard not found exception.

 To see that process in-action, run one of the following:
 ```